Vantiv/cnp-sdk-for-dotnet/README.md

 See LICENSE file for details on using this software.

-Source Code available from : https://github.com/LitleCo/litle-sdk-for-dotNet
+Source Code available from : https://github.com/Vantiv/cnp-sdk-for-dotNet

 Please contact [Vantiv eCommerce](http://developer.vantiv.com/community/ecommerce) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
 We are reachable at sdksupport@Vantiv.com

 Setup
 -----

 1.)
-To install it, just copy LitleSdkForDotNet.dll into your Visual Studio referernces.
+To install it, just copy CnpSdkForDotNet.dll into your Visual Studio referernces.

 2.)
-You can configure it statically by modifying LitleSdkForDotNet.dll.config or at runtime using the LitleOnline(Dictionary) constructor.
-If you are just trying it out, the username, password and merchant id don't matter, and you should choose the sandbox url at https://www.testlitle.com/sandbox/communicator/online.
+You can configure it statically by modifying CnpSdkForDotNet.dll.config or at runtime using the CnpOnline(Dictionary) constructor.
+If you are just trying it out, the username, password and merchant id don't matter, and you should choose the sandbox url at https://www.testvantivcnp.com/sandbox/communicator/online.

 3.)
 Create a c# class similar to: